open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Success Guarantees**

-* CDOC2 container is saved into file system.
+* CDOC2 Container is saved into file system.
 * A server capsule is sent for each Recipient to the CDOC2 capsule server.
 * Client has received a transaction code for each server capsule.

 **Main Success Scenario**

-1. Sender chooses files to be included in CDOC2 container and specifies the target filename and path for CDOC2 container.
+1. Sender chooses files to be included in CDOC2 Container and specifies the target filename and path for CDOC2 Container.
 2. Sender enters identifiers for each Recipient.
 3. Client creates a capsule for each Recipient.
 4. Client displays a list of Capsule Servers to Sender.